KingsMusic/youtube-source/README.md

 ## Table of Contents
 - [Common](#common)
-  - Information about the `common` module and usage of.
+  - Information about the `common` module and usage of
 - [V2](#v2)
   - Information about the `v2` module and usage of
 - [Plugin](#plugin)